dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 #### State Isolation Unit

+- this definitely has to be the "name" for this thing
 - a cell
 - a closed branch of a tissue network,
 - an organ or cellular organelle (endoplasmic reticulum, where protein